 One of the reasons an executive pastor should have lots of financial background, preferably from outside the church, is the significance of the role of Chief Financial Officer (CFO).
 That’s right, depending on the size of the church, either directly or indirectly, the executive pastor is the chief financial officer (CFO) of the church.

-In a post a while back, Thom Rainer answers Three Questions Pastors Often Ask About Church Finances.
-It’s a great post.
-I think it illustrates the issue and the reason many churches hire an executive pastor once their church gets close to the 1,000 mark in terms of average weekly attendance.
+In a podcast a while back, Thom Rainer highlights Five Things Church Leaders Need to Know about Ministry Finance.
+It’s a great podcast!
+I think it illustrates the issue and why many churches hire an executive pastor once their church gets close to the 1,000 mark in terms of average weekly attendance.
 The amount of “stuff” involved in leading a larger church, especially in the financial area, begins to distract the senior pastor, requiring expertise in areas not typically part of their background, experience, or gifting.

 So what are the duties of the executive pastor as the CFO?
 Here’s a summary:

 - Cash Flow – The executive pastor must manage and control the cash flow for the church.